ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 - You can only upgrade to the *next* major version, instead of specifying the version of your choice.
 - Each major version contains some features that may not be backward-compatible with previous versions.
 Check the [release notes](https://www.mongodb.com/docs/manual/release-notes/) from the database vendor to see any changes that may affect your applications.
 - Downgrading a deployment to a previous version is not supported.
-- In-place major version upgrade cannot be cancelled once it is scheduled.
+- In-place major version upgrade cannot be cancelled once it started.

 ### Upgrading in the UI
 {: #upgrading-in-place-ui}